-- 1 Open 4-2 Payable Invoices/Credits.

-- 2 Do the following:

-- a In the Invoice# box, enter the invoice number.

-- b If the invoice is for a purchase order, in the Order# box enter the purchase order number. - c If the invoice is for a subcontract, in the Contract# box enter the subcontract number.
-You can turn on an option to verify the contract balance against the invoice. - d In the Vendor box, enter the vendor number. - e In the Job box, enter the job number. - f If the job uses phases, enter the phase number in the Phase box. - g In the Description box, enter a description. - h In the Invoice Date box, enter the date of the invoice. - i In the Due Date box, enter the invoice due date. - j In the Discount Date box, enter the discount due date.
-This is the last day by which the vendor can receive payment for you to receive a discount. - k In the Shipping# box, enter the shipping tag or ticket number. - In the Reference# box, enter an invoice or credit number to apply this entry to. - m In the Status list, click the invoice status. - n In the Type list, click the invoice type. - 3 In the grid, do the following: - a In the Description cell, enter a brief statement about the item. - b In the Price cell, enter the price per unit. - c In the Account cell, enter the ledger account number. - 4 Repeat step 3 for each item. - 5 Below the grid, in the Discount box, enter the discount for early payment.
-By default, Sage 100 Contractor calculates the discount amount using the rate from the vendor record. - 6 In the Holdback box, enter the amount of holdback.
-By default, Sage 100 Contractor calculates the holdback (if applicable) using the rate from the subcontract, which is found on 6-7-1 Subcontracts. - 7 Click the Secondary Payees button.
-The Secondary Payees window opens. - 8 In the Second Payee column, enter the name of the secondary payee. - 9 In the Amount column, enter the amount payable to the secondary payee. - 10 Click the Save toolbar button, which saves your entries and closes the window.
+- 1. Open 4-2 Payable Invoices/Credits. - 2.
+In the Invoice# box, enter the invoice number. - 3.
+If the invoice is for a purchase order, in the Order# box, enter the purchase order number. - 4.
+If the invoice is for a subcontract, in the Contract# box enter the subcontract number.

+Tip: You can turn on an option to verify the contract balance against the invoice.

+- 5. In the Vendor box, enter the vendor number. - 6.
+In the Job box, enter the job number. - 7.
+If the job uses phases, enter the phase number in the Phase box. - 8.
+In the Description box, enter a description. - 9.
+In the Invoice Date box, enter the date of the invoice. - 10.
+In the Due Date box, enter the invoice due date. - 11.
+In the Discount Date box, enter the discount due date.
+This is the last day by which the vendor can receive payment for you to receive a discount.

+- 12. In the Shipping# box, enter the shipping tag or ticket number. - 13.
+In the Reference# box, enter an invoice or credit number to apply this entry to. - 14.
+In the Status list, click the invoice status. - 15.
+In the Type list, click the invoice type. - 16.
+In the grid, for each item: - a.
+In the Description cell, enter a brief statement about the item. - b.
+In the Price cell, enter the price per unit. - c.
+In the Account cell, enter the ledger account number. - 17.
+Below the grid, in the Discount box, enter the discount for early payment.

+By default, Sage 100 Contractor calculates the discount amount using the rate from the vendor record.

+18. In the Holdback box, enter the amount of holdback.

+By default, Sage 100 Contractor calculates the holdback (if applicable) using the rate from the subcontract, which is found on 6-7-1 Subcontracts.

+19. Click the Secondary Payees button.

+The Secondary Payees window opens.

-11 If the vendor is set up with a Workers' Compensation rate, and you want it to be calculated with this record, click the Wk/Comp button.
+- a.
+In the Second Payee column, enter the name of the secondary payee. - b.
+In the Amount column, enter the amount payable to the secondary payee. - c.
+Click the Save toolbar button, which saves your entries and closes the window. - d.
+If the vendor is set up with a Workers' Compensation rate, and you want it to be calculated with this record, click the Wk/Comp button.

-IMPORTANT: You have to manually click the Wk/Comp button in order for the record to calculate the vendor's Workers' Compensation rate.
+Important!
+You have to manually click the Wk/Comp button in order for the record to calculate the vendor's Workers' Compensation rate.
 You can set up the Workers' Compensation rate on the Invoice Details tab of 4-4 Vendors (Accounts Payable).

-12 In 4-2 Payable Invoices/Credits, click Save.
+20. In 4-2 Payable Invoices/Credits, click Save.